SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 10. AWS best partice - smaller custer with less number of nodes - this needs less maintenance.
 11.CloudWatch Metrics for EMR are updated every 5 minutes.
 These data are retained for 2 weeks.Ganglia is a opensource monitoring option for Hadoop.
 12. EMR cluster can be resized either manually or using auto-scaling.
 AutoScaling Role should be added at the beginning of cluster creation.
+13. Hive is a high level programming language.
+Hive needs an interpreter.
+Hive offers JDBC/ODBC connection.
+Trift Server allows programatic access to Hive.
+14. Tez is a framework to enhance the performance to Hive.
+Tez is faster than MapReduce.
+Hive can connect to s3 and DynamoDB.
+Hive data can be joined with data in DynamoDB table using EMR DynamoDB connector.
+15. Presto is a in memory distributed fast SQL query engine.
+It is faster than Hive.
+It is sort of data virtualisation application; has connectors for various Hadoop applications.
+16. Presto is not a database, requires lot of memory...not good for batch job.
+It is good for interactive query.